At 11 PM on 31 December 2020, freedom of movement between the UK and EU ended.

 Travelling and residing in the CTA

 You do not need permission to enter or remain in the UK, including a visa, any form of employment permit or residence.

-Exceptions apply to those subject to: a deportation order, an exclusion decision or an international travel ban.
+Exceptions apply to those subject to:

 If you have family members who are not British or Irish citizens, they’re not covered by CTA arrangements.